-CPAs will never forget these enterprising property owners who devised their own cockeyed real estate deductions that, left unchecked, could have resulted in some crazy misdeals for the IRS.
+Accountants all have stories about enterprising property owners who devised their own cockeyed real estate deductions that, left unchecked, could have resulted in IRS audits or worse.

 1. When the accountant said, 'I don't!'